-The Seebeck coefficient S of the cuprate YBa2Cu3O_y was measured in magnetic fields large enough to suppress superconductivity, at hole dopings p = 0.11 and p = 0.12, for heat currents along the a and b directions of the orthorhombic crystal structure.
+The Seebeck coefficient S of the cuprate $YBa_2Cu_3O{\nu}$ is measured in magnetic fields large enough to suppress superconductivity, at hole dopings p = 0.11 and p = 0.12, for heat currents along the a and b directions of the orthorhombic crystal structure.
 For both directions, S/T decreases and becomes negative at low temperature, a signature that the Fermi surface undergoes a reconstruction due to broken translational symmetry.
-Above a clear threshold field, a strong new feature appears in $S{\rm b}$, for conduction along the b axis only.
-We attribute this feature to the onset of 3D-coherent unidirectional charge-density-wave modulations seen by x-ray diffraction, also along the b axis only.
+Above a clear threshold field, a strong new feature appears in S_b , for conduction along the b axis only.
+We attribute this feature to the onset of 3D-coherent unidirectional charge-densitywave modulations seen by x-ray diffraction, also along the b axis only.
 Because these modulations have a sharp onset temperature well below the temperature where S/T starts to drop towards negative values, we infer that they are not the cause of Fermi-surface reconstruction.
 Instead, the reconstruction must be caused by the quasi-2D bidirectional modulations that develop at significantly higher temperature.
+The unidirectional order only confers an additional anisotropy to the already reconstructed Fermi surface, also manifest as an in-plane anisotropy of the resistivity.